mpmenne/launchcode-java-class/pset5/README.md

 Also, remember that the United States now has $1 coins in circulation.

+* Tag your most recent commit and put your changes on a branch
 * Create a command line application in Java that prompts the user for the amount of change to be returned (For Example, $3.20)
 * Just like in Greedy for C, calculate the fewest number of coins required to fulfill that amount of change
 * Use the following [video](http://tv.launchcode.us/#/videos/java_maven_project_structure?lesson=Java) and the following [project template](https://github.com/MoMenne/launchcode-greedy-template) to create a project that is Maven capable, Spring enabled, and Unit Testable.